 Do not let these puzzles of nature slow you down.
 Be proactive and reach out to more positive forces.
 You want to bury their review so that it is not the first thing that shows up in a Google search.

 Reach out to your customers and ask them to record their experiences on Yelp.
 Yelp does not encourage this, but it is perfectly ethical to ask people to share their experiences on the web, and there are a number of ways to do so without being pushy.

 You can also run a deal on Yelp to help bring more traffic to your business and Yelp page.
 If there’s a bad review on the page, the last thing you want is stagnation.

 Make sure that your Yelp profile is filled out and linked to your website and social media profiles.
 You want it to be easy for your customers to fill out a review.

 We hope these tips help–we want to see you thrive!
-If you have any questions, or would like to discuss any issues in reputation management, please call us at Jack My Rep.
+If you have any questions, or would like to discuss any issues in reputation management, please call us at Matador Solutions.